onera/paradigm/doc/sphinx/source/developer_manual/mesh_adaptation/bibliography.rst

 Projection
 ----------

-Projections upon BREPs created by proprietary CAD sofware is prone to error since model continuity is only enforced up to a tolerance often higher than required mesh sizes. :math:`P^{3}` meshes are the first degree for which :math:`G^{1}` continuity at vertices may be enforced.
+Projections upon BREPs created by proprietary CAD software is prone to error since model continuity is only enforced up to a tolerance often higher than required mesh sizes. :math:`P^{3}` meshes are the first degree for which :math:`G^{1}` continuity at vertices may be enforced.
-In [9], two methodes to construct a :math:`P^{3}` from a $P^{1}$ mesh are studied.
+In [9], two methods to construct a :math:`P^{3}` from a :math:`P^{1}` mesh are studied.
 The first is to initialize the Lagrange nodes of each element at the straight position in physical space.
 These points are then projected onto the surface using the CAD model.
 The second approach evaluates the Lagrange nodes on CAD faces directly.
 The last optional step is to apply a Lagrange-to-Bézier transformation since the Bézier representation is a more convenient and generalizable one.
-This approach does not garantee to be :math:`G^{1}` continuous contrarily to the approach chosen in MMG [10], the tangent plane method [11].
+This approach does not guarantee to be :math:`G^{1}` continuous contrarily to the approach chosen in MMG [10], the tangent plane method [11].
 Still, [9] consider :math:`G^{1}` continuity not mandatory after benchmark results.
 Here we talk about :math:`G^{1}` at vertices and not at edges.
-Indeed [8], higlights in his PhD thesis that the tangent plane method is compute efficient but it does not garantee the unicity of tangent planes of the points on the boundary of the high-order element reconstruction.
+Indeed [8], highlights in his PhD thesis that the tangent plane method is compute efficient but it does not guarantee the unicity of tangent planes of the points on the boundary of the high-order element reconstruction.
 To enforce precision and regularity (:math:`G^{1}` continuity at vertices and edges), he uses a quadratic spline patch representation.
 To interconnect patches he builds a Gregory patch by blending twists points [12].
-This is usefull for projections in the smoothing phase when point are not inserted in on a given element but moved around to the optimal position.
+This is useful for projections in the smoothing phase when point are not inserted in on a given element but moved around to the optimal position.

-Our idea is to use :math:`P^{3}` local reconstruction as a pre-consitionner for the projection direction on a refined background mesh.
+Our idea is to use :math:`P^{3}` local reconstruction as a pre-conditioner for the projection direction on a refined background mesh.
 This allows to remain accurate to the real world representation if in a given step the mesh is collapsed and later refined again.

 Gradation
 ---------

 To ensure gradual evolution of the edges sizes of the mesh, the metric field is smoothed (aka. gradation).
-H. Rakotoarivelo proved that the gradation mesure choice is arbitrary since they are equivalent (in pratice  h-variation is chosen out of simplicity).
+H. Rakotoarivelo proved that the gradation measure choice is arbitrary since they are equivalent (in practice  h-variation is chosen out of simplicity).
 From a continuous point of view, the mesh gradation process consists in verifying the uniform continuity of the metric field:

 :math:`\forall (x, y) \in \Omega^{2},  \left\lVert M(y) - M(x) \right\rVert \le \left\lVert x - y \right\rVert_{2}`

-where C is a constant and :math:`\left\lVert . \right\rVert` a matrix norm.
+where :math:`C` is a constant and :math:`\left\lVert . \right\rVert` a matrix norm.
 This is an algorithm of quadratic complexity.
 Alternative less CPU-costly algorithms have been suggested in [13].

 Gradation